edisonyee/prezto/README.md

         setopt EXTENDED_GLOB && for rcfile in "${ZDOTDIR:-$HOME}"/.zprezto/runcoms/^README.md(.N); do ln -s "$rcfile" "${ZDOTDIR:-$HOME}/.${rcfile:t}"; done

   4. Set Zsh as your default shell:

         chsh -s /bin/zsh

   5. Open a new Zsh terminal window or tab.

+  6. Read the runcoms readme by running `open ~/.zprezto/runcoms/README.md` to get a sense of how prezto works and how to customize your shell further.

+  7. You can start by changing the default welcome message from "Hack Reactor" by editing `~/.zprezto/runcoms/zlogin`

+  8. If you like, install the Solarized color schemes by running

+        open "${ZDOTDIR:-$HOME}"/.zprezto/assets/SolarizedDarkxterm-256color.terminal && open "${ZDOTDIR:-$HOME}"/.zprezto/assets/SolarizedLightxterm-256color.terminal

 Uninstallation
 ------------